kovidgoyal/calibre/manual/develop.rst

     ``cli(port=1234)``.

 .. note::
-    The python debugger cannot handle multiple threads, so you have to call set_trace once per thread, each time with a different port number.
+    The Python debugger cannot handle multiple threads, so you have to call set_trace once per thread, each time with a different port number.

-Using the debugger in your favorite python IDE
+Using the debugger in your favorite Python IDE
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible to use the builtin debugger in your favorite python IDE, if it supports remote debugging.
+It is possible to use the builtin debugger in your favorite Python IDE, if it supports remote debugging.
 The first step is to add the calibre src checkout to the ``PYTHONPATH`` in your IDE.
 In other words, the directory you set as ``CALIBRE_DEVELOP_FROM`` above, must also be in the ``PYTHONPATH`` of your IDE.